Home / All Documents / Do Insurance Companies Check Driving Licence With DVLA (Access)

 How To Find Car Insurance For Named Drivers With Driving Convictions

-Named drivers with convictions still have options.
-Specialist brokers maintain panels of insurers who accept specific offences.
-Providing your check code early lets them match you with the right provider without repeated form filling.
+Specialist insurance brokers maintain panels of insurers who accept specific offences at reasonable premiums.
+Providing your MyLicence check code early in the conversation lets brokers match you with the right provider without repeated form filling and quote rejections.
+This approach typically cuts the search time from a week to one or two days.

 Join Thousands Of UK Drivers Checking First